hsuonsivu/hsupublic/3d-models/README.md

 to put inside.
 Other variables are based on this.

 bugprotection: enable bug protection mesh.
-Bottom of mesh has a small part which suitable opening can be snapped off to allow cables through.
+Bottom of mesh has a small part which a suitable opening can be snapped off to allow cables through.
 The base includes small clips to hold bug mesh in place.

 cabletunnel: makes a short tunnel for easier routing of